Artist Bio

 My wife, Anne, and I settled in Russell, a short distance from Ottawa in Eastern Ontario where we've raised our three daughters.
 Many of my landscapes bear witness to this fact.

-Though I've participated in numerous exhibitions, for the past several years I've exhibited primarily at The Cube Gallery in Ottawa and Canvas Gallery in Toronto.
+Though I've participated in numerous exhibitions, the past several years I've exhibited primarily at Canvas Gallery in Toronto.
 I also teach art in the town of Russell.
-I welcome commissions and I hope you enjoy my artwork.
+I welcome commissions and I hope you enjoy my work.